Here you will find the answers to frequently asked questions about applying to our halls of residence.

 What is the criteria for being offered accommodation?

-What happens if I can’t get onto the online application system on Wednesday 10 May?
+What happens if I can’t get onto the online application system?

 We encourage you to be patient on application day.
 The website will be experiencing large amounts of traffic, so it’s important to keep trying.
 Refreshing the page will slow our systems down so please avoid doing this when applying.
 We also suggest accessing the system on a desktop computer rather than a mobile device (including tablets).